How to Check Your Pastor

 I followed the podcast of one of Utah’s most popular seeker-friendly churches for a few weeks.
 I observed their pastor’s reaction to the question, “Why don’t you teach more from the Bible?”
 He pulled the ole’ switcheroo on this question by deflecting.
 He said, “Whenever someone asks me that question, I always say the same thing: Who are you loving right now?
 Loving people is way harder than doing a deep Bible study.
 Try loving people.
 Now that’s hard.”

-This answer does a few things that expose this pastor.
 First, it doesn’t answer the freaking question.
 The question wasn’t, “What’s the hardest thing for a Christian?”
 It was asking why this church doesn’t teach more in-depth Bible studies.
-And instead of answering it, he deflected by answering a different, irrelevant question.
+Instead of answering it, he deflected by answering a different, un-related question.
 Why?
 Because he knows the answer and he knows it will make him look bad.

 Hebrews 5:12-14